camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/blueprism.md

 description: Orchestrate your Blue Prism queue items from your BPMN process.
 ---

-## Prerequisites

 The **Blue Prism Connector** allows you to orchestrate a Blue Prism queue from your BPMN process with [Blue Prism RPA](https://www.blueprism.com/).

-In order to start using the Connector, you have to have a running Blue Prism instance we configured API service.
-Please refer to the [official documentation page](https://bpdocs.blueprism.com/bp-7-1/en-us/Guides/bp-api/api-introduction.htm) to learn more how to install and configure Blue Prism API service.
+To start using the Connector, you must have a running Blue Prism instance configured API service.
+Refer to the [official documentation page](https://bpdocs.blueprism.com/bp-7-1/en-us/Guides/bp-api/api-introduction.htm) to learn more about how to install and configure Blue Prism API service.

 ## Create a Blue Prism Connector task

-To use a **Blue Prism Connector** in your process, either change the type of existing task using the wrench-shaped **Change type** context menu, or create a new Connector task by using the **Append Connector** context menu.
+To use a **Blue Prism Connector** in your process, either change the type of existing task using the wrench-shaped **Change type** context menu, or create a new Connector task using the **Append Connector** context menu.
 Follow [our guide on using Connectors](../use-connectors/index.md) to learn more.

 ## Authentication